-Should a flooded condition of the carburetor develop, either through operation of the accelerator pedal or continuous cranking without the ignition turned on, depress the accelerator pedal fully for further cranking of the engine.
-With the accelerator pedal in this position, the choke is held open so that the excessive amount of gasoline can he drawn through the engine readily.
+Should a flooded condition of the carburetor develop, either through operation of the accelerator pedal or continuous cranking without the ignition turned on, push the choke control button in on Custom Models and depress the accelerator pedal fully for further cranking of the engine.
+With the accelerator pedal in this position, the automatic choke is held open so that the excessive amount of gasoline can be drawn through the engine readily.

-Failure of the engine to start when the above procedure is followed can usually be traced to improper engine adjustments or, in cold weather, a combination of this and improper engine lubricant.
+Failure of the engine to start when the above procedure is followed can usually be traced to improper engine adjustments or in cold weather, a combination of this and improper engine lubricant.
 The car should be taken to an Authorized Hudson and Terraplane Dealer for adjustment or replacement of the oil with the correct grade for the local operating conditions.